ShareBuy-final-project/Frontend/README.md

 - `app/`: Contains the screens and navigation structure for the app.
 - `assets/`: Stores static assets like images and fonts.
 - `components/`: Reusable UI components.

+## Run Maestro Tests:
+- Download Maestro
+- Launch the apk
+- For tests that test the UI, login as a user/business account
+- type the command: maestro test .maestro/{test name}.yml